Joseph Francis Shea: Investigation

 Immediately after the fire, Shea and his ASPO colleagues at Houston boarded a NASA plane to the Kennedy Space Center.
 They landed at about 1:00 a.m., only five hours after the fire had broken out.
 At a meeting that morning with Robert Gilruth, George Mueller and George Low, Shea helped to determine the individuals who would be on the NASA review board looking into the causes of the fire.
 Additionally, he persuaded George Mueller, head of NASA's Office of Manned Space Flight, to allow him to act as Mueller's deputy in Florida, supervising the progress of the investigation.

-Named to the advisory group chosen to support the review board, Shea threw himself into the investigation, working eighty-hour weeks.
-Although the precise source of ignition was never found, it soon became clear an electrical short somewhere in the command module had started the fire, probably sparked by a chafed wire.
-What was less clear was where to apportion responsibility.
-NASA engineers tended to point to what they saw as shoddy workmanship by North American Aviation.
-By contrast, North American executives blamed NASA management for its decision over their objections to pressurize the command module with pure oxygen to a pressure far above the level needed in space, in which almost any materialincluding Velcro, with which the cabin was filledwould instantly burst into flames if exposed to a spark.
-Whatever the precise distribution of responsibility, Shea remained haunted by the feeling that he, personally, was responsible for the deaths of the three astronauts.
+Named to the advisory group chosen to support the review board, Shea threw himself into the investigation, working 80-hour weeks.
+Although the precise source of ignition was never found, it soon became clear an electrical short somewhere in the command module had started the fire, likely sparked by a chafed wire.
+What was less clear was where the responsibility lay.
+NASA engineers often pointed out what they saw as shoddy workmanship by North American Aviation.
+North American executives blamed NASA for its decision (over their objections) to pressurize the command module with pure oxygen to a pressure far above the level needed in space, in which almost any materialincluding Velcro, with which the cabin was filledwould instantly burst into flames if exposed to a spark.
+Shea remained haunted by the feeling that he, personally, was responsible for the deaths of the three astronauts.
 For years after the fire, he displayed the portrait given to him by the Apollo 1 crew in the front hallway of his own home.